-Generally, see §13.5.1 on early admissions.
+Generally, see Offers of Admission on early admissions.

-VI.
 Bilingual Bachelor of Commerce

 Applicants to the Bilingual BCom will generally complete their preprofessional requirements in the Faculté Saint-Jean.
 Applicants who have not completed their preprofessional requirements at Faculté Saint-Jean are normally required to complete the preprofessional requirements in French at a recognized institution.
 Students transferring to Faculté Saint-Jean with one or more of the preprofessional requirements from another approved postsecondary institution must satisfy the admission and transfer credit requirements of Faculté Saint-Jean prior to applying to the Faculty of Business.
-See §183.
-Following the completion of the preprofessional year, students apply to the Faculty of Business in accordance with §§16.4.1(II).
+See Regulations of the Faculté, Règlements de la Faculté.
+Following the completion of the preprofessional year, students apply to the Faculty of Business in accordance with Academic Requirements and Selection Process.

-For students intending to pursue the Bilingual BCom, the following courses are accepted as equivalent coursework for the purposes of §16.4.1():
+For students intending to pursue the Bilingual BCom, the following courses are accepted as equivalent coursework for the purposes of Academic Requirements:

-★6 in ANGL or ENGL ECONE 101 ECONE 102 MATHQ 113 or 114 STATQ 151 Note: ALS and EAP
+★6 in ANGL or ENGL ECONE 101 ECONE 102 MATHQ 113 or 114 STATQ 151